1. Role Function and Responsibilities of the Department of Animal and Plant Science Ethics Committee

 All research conducted by staff, postgraduates or undergraduates in APS must be approved by DEC prior to the commencement of empirical work.
 Researchers should ensure that their proposal conforms to the University's ethical guidelines.
 The relevant forms for submitting proposals to the Department Ethics Committee can be downloaded from the links on the right hand side of the page.

-- Completed forms from Academic Staff should be submitted to the DEC via Sue Carter.
+- Completed forms from Academic Staff should be submitted to the DEC via Jennie Stevens.

 - Completed forms from Research Staff, Postgraduates & Undergraduates should be submitted to their supervisor.